dansmyers/IntroToCS/Labs/14-Pygame.md

 ## Setup

+Pygame is a framework for doing graphics and game programming in Python.
+It includes features to automate many important graphic elements

 Create a new Replit workspace using the **Pygame** environment (not the regular Python environment).
 It may be helpful to use the search bar at the top of the workspace creation window to find the Pygame environment more easily.

 ## First Program